IB Primary Years Programme

 The Early Education Department is a purpose built area composed of areas designed to engage students in their learning: there is a designated art room which is staffed by our art specialist, loft areas, integrated play spaces as well as multi- purpose areas.
 There is easy access to our purpose built playground where students can develop gross motor skills in a safe environment.
 We take full advantage of our close proximity to the woods and enjoy learning in an outdoor environment.

-There is a maximum class size of 18 students and time and effort are put into developing a sense of community within the class and the grade level.
+We aim for a class size of 20 students and will accept a maximum of 24.
+Should we have to exceed 20, we will add a pedagogical assistant to the class.
+Time and effort are put into developing a sense of community within the class and the grade level.
 The homeroom teacher is responsible for delivering the content in Language Arts, Maths, Science, Social Studies, Art, Drama and Personal Social Health Education (PSHE).
 Students are involved in individual, pair and group work where they have the opportunity to create their own understanding through inquiry activities.
 The work is trans-disciplinary whenever this can be done in an authentic way and students focus on six in-depth units of inquiry over the course of the year.

 In addition, students have classes in German, Physical Education, Art, Music and Library which are taught by specialist teachers.
 Information technology is used throughout the subject areas as a tool to support learning.
 Grades 4 and 5 take part in a weekly choir as part of the curriculum and Grade 5 have weekly instrumental lessons (students can choose from trumpet, flute, clarinet etc).